Dragon Age: Consequences

 Not only will players have to cope with the consequences of their own choices, but also the world as it exists because of the choices of heroes and villains that came before.
 The events of Dragon Age: Origins, Dragon Age II, Dragon Age:Inquisition, and their expansions matter and have changed the world.
 Sometimes that change was for the better, and sometimes for the worse.

 We will be following the basic rules as written in the Dragon Age RPG.
 You don't have to have all of the rules, but there are a bunch of free resources you can pick up that will help out.
+I do have both PDF and physical copies of the materials that we'll be using for reference.
 If you'd like a copy for yourself, however, feel free to pick up a pdf copy via DriveThruRPG.

 Because the Dragon Age video games allow players to make decisions that change the course of the world, there are a lot of potential places this campaign could start.
 Although I've made the decision as to what kind of world your characters will enter, it's up to you to make it fit your vision of how Thedas should be.